Living well with dementia

 - Seated exercises.

-There are many activity options that can be stimulating for the mind as well as the body.
+There are many activities that can be stimulating for the mind as well as the body.
 As much as possible, people with dementia should continue to keep doing what they have always enjoyed, modifying the activity within the limits of the person’s ability.
-Examples include:

 - Music and dance